TheSethRose/X-Pilot/docs/PRD.md

    - As a user, I want to view my authentication status and token details.
    - As a user, I want to revoke access or switch accounts easily.

-2. **Tweet Management**
+2. **Post Management**
-   - As a user, I want to compose and post tweets with an intuitive interface.
+   - As a user, I want to compose and posts with an intuitive interface.
-   - As a user, I want to delete my tweets when needed.
+   - As a user, I want to delete my posts when needed.
-   - As a user, I want to schedule tweets for future posting.
+   - As a user, I want to schedule posts for future posting.
-   - As a user, I want to post tweets with media attachments.
+   - As a user, I want to posts with media attachments.
-   - As a user, I want to reply to existing tweets.
+   - As a user, I want to reply to existing posts.
    - As a user, I want to track my monthly posting quota against the 1,500 limit.

 3. **User Relationship Management**